GoFireWork/firework-app/docs/testing/unit-testing.md

 });
 ```

 Lets write the tests themselves!
-Since the reducer is just a function, we can
+Since the user is just a function, we can
 call it like any other function and `expect` the output to equal something.

 To test that it returns the initial state, we call it with a state of `undefined`
 (the first argument), and an empty action (second argument).
-The reducer should
+The user should
 return the initial state of the `NavBar`, which is

 ```javascript